Acetabulum

 Definition

-The acetabulum is composed by the union of the body of the ilium, ischium and pubis to form the socket of the hip joint.
+The acetabulum is formed by the union of the ilium, ischium, and pubis to form the hip joint cavity.
+Its articular surface is concave and cup-shaped and receives the head of the femur to form the hip joint.

-The fusion lines are usually evident during development but become indistinct in adult animals.
+The acetabulum is formed by the fusion of three pelvic bones: the ilium, ischium, and pubis.
+The lines of fusion are generally visible during development but become indistinct in adult animals.

 Acetabular fossa: The central, non-articular depressed region, often filled with adipose tissue and the ligament of the femoral head.